SeregPie/DearImage/README.md

 `.sizeX`

-The size of the image along the x-axis.
+The width of the image.

 ```javascript
 let image = DearImage.blank(300, 150);